5 Health and WaSH 5 Health and WaSH

 • reducing mortality from non-communicable diseases such as diabetes and cancer.

-A healthier population will also be more productive and, once combined with better education and other enablers, improve economic growth prospects significantly.
+A healthier population will be more productive and significantly improve economic growth prospects when combined with better education and other enablers.

 This theme started by briefly explaining the historical context for Africa’s continued high disease burden.
-It included an analysis of the impact of the most serious epidemics — HIV/AIDS and COVID-19 — on Africa and examined the positive impacts of modern medicines (that partly obviate the requirements for functioning basic infrastructure), and the negative impacts of under-resourced and poorly designed health systems.
+It included an analysis of the impact of the most serious epidemics—HIV/AIDS and COVID-19—on Africa and examined the positive impacts of modern medicines (which partly obviate the requirements for functioning basic infrastructure) and the negative impacts of under-resourced and poorly designed health systems.

-The recent COVID-19 crisis has delayed progress towards achieving the targets of the SDGs, as substantial public resources have been diverted away from primary development priorities in fighting the virus.
-Moreover, the pandemic has rudely exposed the dismal state of Africa’s health and associated systems and its dependence on the largesse of others.
-Currently, the continent imports 99% of its vaccines from abroad and its ability to respond to future pandemics through research and manufacturing of vaccines is abysmal.
+The COVID-19 crisis has delayed progress towards achieving the targets of the SDGs, as substantial public resources have been diverted away from primary development priorities in fighting the virus.
+Moreover, the pandemic has rudely exposed the dismal state of Africa’s health and associated systems and its dependence on the generosity of others.
+Currently, the continent imports 99% of its vaccines from abroad, and its ability to respond to future pandemics through research and vaccine manufacturing is abysmal.

-Consequently, in April 2021 the Africa Center for Disease Control and Prevention (CDC) and the African Union launched the Partnership for African Vaccine Manufacturing (PAVM) with pledges of support including nearly $3 billion in funding.
-The initiative aims at equitable access to COVID-19 vaccines as many high-income countries, like the United Kingdom and Canada and the European Union, procured several times the number of doses required for their populations at the height of the pandemic.
-Going forward, the international community will have to step in to ensure equitable vaccine distribution programmes on top of measures to avert the abuse of vaccine intellectual property rights by pharmaceutical companies even amid a pandemic to then make exclusive deals with rich countries.
+In April 2021, the Africa Center for Disease Control and Prevention (CDC) and the African Union launched the Partnership for African Vaccine Manufacturing (PAVM) with pledges of support, including nearly $3 billion in funding.
+The initiative aims at equitable access to COVID-19 vaccines as many high-income countries, like the United Kingdom, Canada and the European Union, procured several times the doses required for their populations at the height of the pandemic.
+In the future, the international community will have to step in to ensure equitable vaccine distribution programmes on top of measures to avert the abuse of vaccine intellectual property rights by pharmaceutical companies, even amid a pandemic, to make exclusive deals with rich countries.

-It is likely that we underestimate the relationship between health and economic growth, but the inclusion of infrastructure in the Demographics and Health scenario already underscores the imperative to design health programmes that extend well beyond the health sector itself.
+We likely underestimate the relationship between health and economic growth, but the inclusion of infrastructure in the Demographics and Health scenario already underscores the imperative to design health programmes that extend well beyond the health sector itself.

-In Africa, providing basic infrastructure, such as WaSH facilities and household electricity, reduces the impact of diarrhoeal and vector-borne diseases, as well as the respiratory harm caused by indoor use of traditional fuels like dung and charcoal.
-There is also a role for the international community although, as we explore elsewhere, aid is no panacea.
-Installing taps and toilets has historically not been as attractive to donors (and sometimes governments) as, say, eliminating river blindness, but it will have a tremendous impact on livelihoods on the continent if foreign aid providers and African governments were to place more emphasis on WaSH and related infrastructure.
+In Africa, providing basic infrastructure, such as WaSH facilities and household electricity, reduces the impact of diarrhoeal and vector-borne diseases and the respiratory harm caused by indoor use of traditional fuels like dung and charcoal.
+There is also a role for the international community, although aid is no panacea as we explore elsewhere.
+Installing taps and toilets has historically not been as attractive to donors (and sometimes governments) as eliminating river blindness.
+Still, it would have a tremendous impact on livelihoods on the continent if foreign aid providers and African governments placed more emphasis on WaSH and related infrastructure.

 Demographic growth and technological change can work in Africa’s favour, but deferred action will be extremely costly.
-Delays or poor urban planning will result in larger and more dangerous unplanned urban spaces.
-Urban planning in Africa must emphasise the provision of basic infrastructure, such as clean water, improved sanitation facilities and household electricity, as well as increased access to and the general quality of health and education services.
+Delays or poor urban planning will result in more extensive and dangerous unplanned urban spaces.
+Urban planning in Africa must emphasise providing basic infrastructure, such as clean water, improved sanitation facilities and household electricity, and increased access to and the general quality of health and education services.

-Africa’s health systems are desperately trying to battle the world’s worst communicable disease burden with rising rates of non-communicable diseases.
-This emerging double burden of disease is a complex challenge with many moving parts, but a better understanding of the trade-offs in health policy versus investments like providing basic WaSH infrastructure should lead to better outcomes.
+Africa’s health systems are desperately trying to battle the world’s worst infectious disease burden with rising rates of non-communicable diseases.
+This emerging double dis is a complex challenge with many moving parts.
+Still, a better understanding the trade-offs in health policy versus investments like providing basic WaSH infrastructure should lead to better outcomes.

-Against this background, improvements in education are an important driver of better health in much of Africa.
-Awareness and information programmes can contribute greatly to communicating the benefits of good hygiene and preventing the spread of communicable diseases like HIV/AIDS and diarrhoea.
-They can also instil healthy, lifelong habits regarding the importance of reducing the risk factors which include tobacco consumption, harmful use of alcohol, unhealthy diet and physical inactivity.
+Against this background, improvements in education are an essential driver of better health in much of Africa.
+Awareness and information programmes can contribute significantly to communicating the benefits of good hygiene and preventing the spread of infectious diseases like HIV/AIDS and diarrhoea.
+They can also instil healthy, lifelong habits regarding the importance of reducing the risk factors, which include tobacco consumption, harmful use of alcohol, unhealthy diet and physical inactivity.
 Improved investment in detection, screening and treatment — notably by ensuring access to health services at the primary level to boost early detection — are other significant measures to lower the growing burden of non-communicable diseases that are expensive to treat, such as type 2 diabetes and heart disease.

 Chart 19: Key recommendations